May 2025 visit by Donald Trump to the Middle East: Saudi Arabia (May 13–14)

 On May 12, Trump temporarily stopped at RAF Mildenhall in Suffolk to refuel before going to Riyadh.
 As he traveled to Saudi Arabia, he was interviewed by Sean Hannity of Fox News.
 Trump met with Crown Prince Mohammed bin Salman the following day, where he repeated his calls to increase Saudi Arabia's investment in the United States from billion to trillion; the figure is approximately equal to Saudi Arabia's gross domestic product for a year and exceeds the Public Investment Fund's assets.
 Trump and Mohammed signed a "strategic economic partnership" agreement that includes a billion letter of intent to improve defense capabilities, a memorandum of understanding with the United States Department of Justice and on energy resources, cooperations on diseases, and agreements between the Saudi Space Agency and NASA and between the government of Saudi Arabia and the National Zoological Park to establish a dedicated exhibit for the Arabian leopard.
 The visit elevated Mohammed's standing within the Saudi government as King Salman, who did not appear during the Saudi visit, has largely receded from public view.
-In contrast to the 2017 Riyadh summit, Mohammed greeted Trump at King Khalid International Airport, rather than Salman.
+In contrast to the 2017 Riyadh summit—when King Salman greeted Trump at King Khalid International Airport—Mohammed now handles such welcomes.

 Trump's visit coincided with the Saudi-U.S. Investment Forum, an event that included the chief executives of Blackstone, Citigroup, and Palantir Technologies.
 During the forum, Nvidia and AMD announced that they would provide semiconductors to Humain, a Saudi artificial intelligence company, in a billion project.
 Elon Musk, an advisor to Trump, stated that the Saudi government had approved plans to use Starlink for aviation and maritime shipping and that he had shown Optimus robots to Trump and Mohammed.
 Speaking at the forum, Trump encouraged Saudi Arabia to join the Abraham Accords—drawing silence from the audience—announced that he would lift sanctions on Syria, and implored Iran to negotiate over its nuclear program.
-DataVolt, a Saudi company, committed to invest billion into U.S. energy infrastructure and data centers; in turn, American firms invested billion into Saudi projects, including King Salman International Airport, King Salman Park, and Qiddiya.
+Trump notably emphasized that "there could be no sharper contrast" between the constructive path being followed on the Arabian Peninsula and the "disaster unfolding" across the Gulf in Iran, noting how he intended to rename the Persian Gulf to the "Arabian Gulf".
+DataVolt, a Saudi company, committed to invest billion into U.S. energy infrastructure and data centers; in turn, American firms invested billion into Saudi projects, including King Salman International Airport, King Salman Park, and Qiddiya City.
 The announced deals amounted to approximately billion in investments.
 Trump attended a state dinner in Diriyah after speaking at the Saudi-U.S. Investment Forum.